platy/rust-web-push/README.md

 -----

-VAPID authentication prevents unknown sources sending notifications to the client and allows sending notifications to Chrome without signing in to Firebase and providing a GCM API key.
+VAPID authentication prevents unknown sources sending notifications to the client and allows sending notifications without any third party account.

 The private key to be used by the server can be generated with OpenSSL: